Other Forms of Financial Aid

 In certain circumstances, students may arrange a payment plan with the business office.
 Normally, this involves paying half of tuition at the beginning of the term, then paying the second half in the middle of the term.
 Contact the university for more information.

-A Pell-eligible student whose parent or guardian died in the line of duty while performing as a public safety officer is eligible to receive a maximum Pell Grant for the award year for which the determination of eligibility is made.
 To qualify for this scholarship, a student must be Pell-eligible and have a Pell-eligible EFC for the aid year, and be less than 24 years of age or enrolled at an institution of higher education at the time of his or her parent’s or guardian’s death.

 Students may apply for private student loans from various providers, but City Vision strongly encourages students to avoid incurring student loan debt, unless absolutely necessary.
 See this page for more on private loans.
 Both undergraduate and graduate students are eligible for private student loans.